brickgao/Baiduyun_Simple/README.md

 A web service written by node.js to decode the share link from baidu yun.

-Build
+Get Started
 -----

 Get Baiduyun Simple

-*	Download the lastest release or clone the repo: ``
+*	Download the lastest release or clone the repo: `git@github.com:brickgao/Baiduyun_Simple.git`

 Get Node.js